spacetelescope/slitlessutils/docs/simulation.rst

       where :math:`I_{x_d,y_d}` is the direct-image brightness, :math:`\mathbb{S}_i` is the collection of direct-imaging pixels associated with this source (see :doc:`source description <sources>`), and :math:`\delta\lambda` is the tabulation bandwidth.

       * :term:`decimate<decimation>` the list of PDTs over the wavelength index (:math:`l`)
-      * sum this decimated list into to noiseless science image:
+      * sum this decimated list into the noiseless science image:

       .. math::